GeotrekCE/Geotrek-admin/docs/import-data/import-other-data-from-file.rst

     from geotrek.trekking.parsers import TrekParser # only without dynamic segmentation (`TREKKING_TOPOLOGY_ENABLED` = False)
     from geotrek.trekking.parsers import POIParser

-You can also use some of Geotrek commands to import data from a vector file handled by GDAL (https://gdal.org/drivers/vector/index.htm) (e.g.: ESRI Shapefile, GeoJSON, GeoPackage etc.)
+You can also use some of Geotrek commands to import data from a vector file handled by `GDAL <https://gdal.org/drivers/vector/index.html>`_ (e.g.: ESRI Shapefile, GeoJSON, GeoPackage etc.)

-Possible data are e.g.: POI, infrastructures, signages, cities, districts, restricted areas, paths.
+Possible data are : POI, infrastructures, signages, cities, districts, restricted areas, paths.

-You must use these commands to import spatial data because of the dynamic segmentation, which will not be computed if you enter the data manually.
+You must use these commands to import spatial data because of the :ref:`dynamic segmentation <configuration-dynamic-segmentation>`, which will not be computed if you enter the data manually.

 Here are the Geotrek commands available to import data from file:

-- ``loaddem``
 - ``loadpoi``
 - ``loadinfrastructure``
 - ``loadsignage``